WillePersson/Design-Patterns-Labb1-PasswordGenerator/README.md

 # Explanation
-I have Used Factory Method Pattern, Singelton Pattern and Strategy Pattern in this labb
+I have Used Factory Method Pattern, Singelton Pattern and Strategy Pattern in this labb Also Made a Simple Password Generator for this example to inmplement the Patterns

 ## Program.cs
 Contains the entry point (Main method) and calls the Run method for UserInterface.